-What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Market Analysis Economic Development Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Department of Conservation and Development was the lead agency in the development of the 2015-2020 Consolidated Plan.
-3 Agency/Group/Organization Contra Costa Health Services Homeless Program Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Other government - County

-What section of the Plan was addressed by Consultation?
+3 Agency/Group/Organization Contra Costa Health Services Homeless Program Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Services-Persons with HIV/AIDS Services-Victims of Domestic Violence Services-homeless Services-Health Other government - County What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Contra Costa County's Health and Homeless Services staff participated in the community meeting/public hearing process and provided information on special needs populations; including homeless populations.
 It is anticipated that this consultation will result in improved coordination of services to the City's at risk and homeless populations.
-4 Agency/Group/Organization Contra Costa Continuum of Care Agency/Group/Organization Type Services-homeless Other government - County Other government - Local Regional organization What section of the Plan was addressed by Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy

-Briefly describe how the Agency/Group/Organization was consulted.
+Agency/Group/Organization Contra Costa Continuum of Care Agency/Group/Organization Type Services-homeless Other government - County Other government - Local Regional organization What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Pittsburg has been closely participating in the Contra Costa Council on Homelessness (Council) meetings as well as the Health, Housing, and Homeless Services (H3) Community meetings.
 Pittsburg supports the Council's efforts on transitioning into a coordinated intake and assessment system, otherwise known as Coordinated Entry.
 The Coordinated Entry system is aligned with the Council's mission to ensure an integrated system of care, from prevention through intervention, for homeless individuals and families within our community.
-The Coordinated Entry system was implemented in February 2017 and serves to streamline access to housing and services while addressing barriers that prevent people from getting and staying housed.
+Since the Coordinated Entry system was implemented in February 2017 there have been improvements with streamlining access for housing and services and barriers that prevent people from getting and staying housed are addressed more efficiently.

 5 Agency/Group/Organization STAND!
 For Families Free of Violence Agency/Group/Organization Type Services - Housing Services-Children Services-Victims of Domestic Violence Services - Victims Service Provider What section of the Plan was addressed by Consultation?
 Homeless Needs - Families with children Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 STAND! was consulted to provide information regarding victims of domestic violence in the City and the services provided to this population.
 It is anticipated that this coordination will result in improved coordination of services to the City's victims of domestic violence.

-Agency/Group/Organization Opportunity Junction Agency/Group/Organization Type Services-Employment What section of the Plan was addressed by Consultation?
-Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+6 Agency/Group/Organization Opportunity Junction Agency/Group/Organization Type Services-Education Services-Employment What section of the Plan was addressed by Consultation?
+Economic Development Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Opportunity Junction is a Contra Costa Community Based Development Organization (CBDO) that works closely with the low-income community to provide job training and placement services and is well-connected with economic development agencies and partners in Contra Costa County.
+Opportunity Junction is a Contra Costa Community Based Development Organization (CBDO) that works closely with the low-income community to provide educational programs, job training and placement services and is well-connected with economic development agencies and partners in Contra Costa County.